camaraproject/Commonalities/documentation/API-design-guidelines.md

 - Layout pagination support from the start.

 Make the information available:
-- provide an access to the new API version definition file (via a link or dedicated endpoint)
+- provide access to the new API version definition file (via a link or dedicated endpoint)
-- if possible, do the same to obtain the currently implemented API version definition file
+- if possible, do the same to get the currently implemented API version definition file

 **As API consumer**:
 - Tolerant reader: if it does not recognize a field when faced with a response from a service, do not process it, but record it through the log (or resend it if applicable).